Economy of Sri Lanka: Post-civil war period

 Pre-2009, there was a continuing cloud over the economy with the civil war and fighting between the Government of Sri Lanka and the LTTE; however, the war ended with a resounding victory for the Sri Lankan Government on 19 May 2009 with the total elimination of the LTTE.

 As the civil war ended in May 2009 the economy started to grow at a higher rate of 8.0% in the year 2010 and reached 9.1% in 2012, mostly due to the boom in non-tradable sectors; however, the boom did not last and the GDP growth for 2013 fell to 3.4% in 2013, and only slightly recovered to 4.5% in 2014.

-According to government policies and economic reforms stated by Prime Minister and Minister of National Policy and economic affairs Ranil Wickremesinghe, Sri Lanka plans to create Western Region Megapolis a Megapolis in the western province to promote economic growth.
-The creation of several business and technology development areas island-wide specialised in various sectors, as well as tourism zones are also being planned.
+According to government policies and economic reforms stated by Prime Minister and Minister of National Policy and Economic Affairs Ranil Wickremesinghe, Sri Lanka plans to create Western Region Megapolis a Megapolis in the western province to promote economic growth.
+The creation of several business and technology development areas island-wide specialised in various sectors, as well as tourism zones, are also being planned.
 In the mid to late 2010s, Sri Lanka faced a danger of falling into economic malaise, with increasing debt levels and a political crisis which saw the country's debt rating being dropped.

 In 2016 the government succeeded in lifting an EU ban on Sri Lankan fish products which resulted in fish exports to EU rising by 200% and in 2017 improving human rights conditions resulted in the European Commission proposing to restore GSP plus facility to Sri Lanka.
 Sri Lanka's tax revenues per GDP also increased from 10% in 2014, which was the lowest in nearly two decades to 12.3% in 2015.
 Despite reforms, Sri Lanka was listed among countries with the highest risk for investors by Bloomberg.
 Growth also further slowed to 3.3% in 2018 and 2.3% in 2019.
 The rupee fell from 131 to the US dollar to 182 from 2015 to 2019, inflating foreign debt and slowing domestic consumption ending a period of relative stability.
 China became a top creditor to Sri Lanka over the last decade, overtaking Japan and the World Bank.

 The main economic sectors of the country are tourism, tea export, apparel, textile, rice production and other agricultural products.
-In addition to these economic sectors, overseas employment contributes highly in foreign exchange.
+In addition to these economic sectors, overseas employment contributes highly to foreign exchange.

 As of the early 2020s, the debt-laden country is undergoing an economic crisis where locals are experiencing months of shortages of food, fuel and electricity.
-Inflation has peaked to 57% according to official data.
+Inflation has peaked at 57% according to official data.
+In April 2022, Sri Lanka declared a sovereign default.
 In June 2022, Prime Minister Ranil Wickremesinghe declared in parliament the collapse of the Sri Lankan economy, leaving it unable to pay for essentials.